About Murder at Irish Mensa....

 know how horrific the murder is without actually showing the scene OR telling us what's

 happened; we see, hear, and smell only what Cara sees, hears, and smells, and that's

 "I really enjoyed this one, and it took me longer to read than the usual books I read,

 as it was way over 400 pages!
 Still, never bogged down or got boring, and the

 mystery had plenty of twists and turns to keep it interesting.
-This is currently the last
+This is currently

 of the Irish Mensa books, and I am fervently hoping that Ms O'Beara will be adding